How to Set Up Google Site Kit in WordPress

 The screenshot above shows the detailed page level data, for that particular page, across three Google services, including Search Console, Analytics and PageSpeed Insights.

 WordPress’ ubiquity and market dominance have made goliaths like Google to release official plugins for the CMS.
 Today we’re looking at a more open, more inclusive integration of a variety of third-party services within WordPress, which ultimately benefits the end-user.

-Going forward, it’d be great to see deeper integrations with YouTube Analytics, Google AdWords and Facebook Ads (hope you’re listening Facebook developers!), since a lot of online businesses spend considerable amounts of money on ads for paid content marketing and promotion.
+Google’s Site Kit is a brilliant example of this inclusive integration.
+Going forward, it’d be great to see deeper integrations with YouTube Analytics and Google Ads, since a lot of online businesses spend considerable amounts of money on ads for paid content marketing and promotion.